 2. Family therapy

-Genograms cover all aspects of family dynamics, including sensitive issues such as which (if any) family member had substance abuse issues, suffered from sexual abuse, or psychological factors like depression.
+Genograms cover all aspects of family dynamics, including sensitive issues such as which (if any) family member had substance abuse issues, suffered from grooming and sexual abuse, or psychological factors like depression.

 By mapping out family patterns over generations, it becomes easier to spot the root cause(s) of behaviors and address them.